About sleep problems in autistic children and teenagers

 Some sleep problems in autistic children can be caused by social communication difficulties.
 For example, your child might be kept awake by something they need but can’t ask for.
 It might help to work on your child’s communication skills.

 Sometimes social communication difficulties might mean your child doesn’t notice that other people in your family are getting ready for bed.
-A regular and positive bedtime routine can help your child realise it’s bedtime.
+A positive bedtime routine can help your child realise it’s bedtime.

-Before trying medication, it’s always best to try behaviour solutions like changing your child’s bedtime routine.
-But medication has been found to help some autistic children.
+Before trying medicine, it’s always best to try things like changing your child’s bedtime routine or encouraging your child to get enough physical activity during the day.
+But medicine can help some autistic children.

 For example, melatonin supplements might help some autistic children fall asleep faster, sleep for longer and wake up fewer times in the night.